sciage/inheritance_or_composition/README.md

 I have created this repository only with learning purposes and I hope that this source code can helps to the developers to see a different way of think when they will build software.

 I'm sure that if you're taking a look to this repository, probably you have got your self opinion or approach about this concept.
-Please feel-free to share your opinion with the community.
+Please feel-free to share your opinion here with the community.

 ## Branches